 - Increasing cultural diversity (opportunity & threat)

 The stable attitudes about leisure present opportunities for Microsoft to develop products that can satisfy customers’ leisure preferences.
-For example, the company can increase its investment in innovating computer gaming products for this purpose.
-In addition, increasing cultural diversity is a potential threat against Microsoft in terms of product-customer mismatch in the remote or macro-environment.
+For example, the company can increase its investment in innovating video gaming products for this purpose.
+In addition, increasing cultural diversity is a potential threat against Microsoft in terms of product-customer mismatch in the remote or macro-environment examined in this PESTLE analysis.
 For instance, customer satisfaction could decrease as the company’s products satisfy only the biggest cultural groups.
 Nonetheless, Microsoft has an opportunity to improve its goods and services to address this issue.
-On the other hand, the stable demand for high quality customer service creates opportunities for the company to improve its customer support activities.
-In this area of the PESTEL/PESTLE analysis of Microsoft Corporation, sociocultural external factors emphasize opportunities for growing the computer hardware and software business.
+On the other hand, the stable demand for high-quality customer service creates opportunities for the company to improve its customer support activities.
+In this component of the PESTLE analysis of Microsoft Corporation, sociocultural external factors emphasize opportunities for growing the computer hardware and software business.

 Technological Factors in Microsoft’s Business

-The effects of technologies on the remote or macro-environment of the computer technology industry are identified in this area of the PESTEL/PESTLE analysis model.
+The effects of technologies on the remote or macro-environment of the computer technology and online service industry are identified in this component of the PESTLE analysis.
 Microsoft needs to integrate the following technological external factors in its strategies: